elmarburke/hoodie-plugin-angularjs/README.md

 bower install
 ```

-Run `grunt` to build and test once.
+Run `gulp test` to build and test once.
-Run `grunt dev` to start the karma test server and run test continuously on every save.
+Run `gulp` to start the karma test server and run test continuously on every save.

 ### Build & Release Process

-Run `grunt release` to prepare the built plugin for distribution.
+Run `gulp tag` to prepare the built plugin for distribution.

 Internally it does the following:
 - Concat the source files and wrap them in Hoodie.extend()